SavvasMohito/svelte-python-inventory-app/README.md

 2. [/backend](./backend): Contains all of the backend code dependencies and README
 3. [/charts](./charts): Includes the helm charts for deploying the project on Kubernetes

-This application was developed by following the microservices architecture, meaning each component gets deployed separately as a docker container.
+This application was developed following the microservices architecture, meaning each component gets deployed separately as a docker container.
 The configuration of each one can be viewed in the [docker-compose.yml](./docker-compose.yml) file.

+## Running the app

 To run the project locally using docker, clone the repository and run `docker compose up -d --build` from the root directory.
 Everything should be automatically installed and launched.
-The only requirement is for the .env file to be created and populated, as shown in the .env.example template file.
+Access `localhost:3000` on the host machine to view the web app.